Need a Car Accident Lawyer in Atlanta, Georgia?

 If you have more questions, you can learn about comparative negligence here.

-It’s also crucial to understand what is to be expected with car accident settlements.
+It’s also crucial to understand what is to be expected with settlements.
 Next, we will answer some of those questions.

 Should I Take the First Settlement Offered to Me?

 Our firm advises you not to take it.
-That is because the auto insurance company’s end goal is to offer you the lowest amount possible to end the claim.
+That is because the auto insurance company’s end goal is to offer you the lowest amount possible to end auto accident claims.

-It’s in your best interest to work with an attorney at The Mabra Firm who can navigate the legal process for you and has the experience of getting the maximum compensation from insurance companies.
+An insurance provider does not care about your financial losses.
+It’s in your best interest to work with an auto accident attorney at The Mabra Firm who can navigate the legal process for you and has the experience of getting the maximum compensation from insurance companies.

-We understand the jargon, laws, and statutes set in place to ensure you get the right amount of compensation that you need.
+We understand the jargon, laws, and statutes set in place to ensure you get the right amount of compensation for damages that you need.

 What Is an Average Settlement For A Car Accident?